-Samsung Galaxy Note 4 Concept Image Packs 2K Display and Better Camera
+Samsung Galaxy Note 4 Concept Image Features 5.7 Inch 2K Display

-The new Samsung Galaxy Note 4 concept image boasts of a larger screen display with 2K pixel resolution as well as an enhanced rear shooter.
+The latest Samsung Galaxy Note 4 concept image boasted of a 5.7 inch screen display with 2K pixel resolution.

 To contact the editor, e-mail: